Azure/Enterprise-Scale-for-AVS/terraform/modules/readme.md

 az account show
 ```

-5. Change directory to the root Terraform module folder for your deployement
+5. Change directory to the root Terraform module folder for your deployment

 1. Run `terraform init` to initialize this directory